-Duchess Potatoes are an easy-to-make side dish with very few ingredients and truly delicious.
-But make sure to use white, floury potatoes that result in being drier, which will give softness inside and crispness on the surface.
+Duchess potatoes are an easy side dish to make, with very few ingredients and truly delicious.
+But make sure to use white, starchy potatoes that are drier, which will provide softness inside and crispiness on the surface.

 - Difficulty: Easy